apache/cloudstack-documentation/source/adminguide/projects.rst

 set up to either add people directly to a project, or to send an invitation which the recipient must accept.
-Project members can view and manage all virtual resources created by anyone in the project (for example, share instances).
-A user can be a member of any number of projects and can switch views in the CloudStack UI to show only project-related information, such as project instances, fellow project members, project-related alerts, and so on.
+Project members can view and manage all virtual resources created by anyone in the project (for example, share Instances).
+A user can be a member of any number of projects and can switch views in the CloudStack UI to show only project-related information, such as project Instances, fellow project members, project-related alerts, and so on.

 From CloudStack 4.15 onwards, it is possible for a project to have multiple project administrators and to add/invite specific users of